I lose a friend

 “You’ve seen her more than once,” I complained.
 “In any case, it’s not polite to look at your phone.
 Especially during a funeral.”

 I sighed and listened to the next person giving their speech, ignoring Summer’s tapping on the screen, and tried to concentrate on Louise’s passing.
 I was going to miss her.
 She was a very important part of my life, and I didn’t know how it would turn out without her.
 Fortunately, it would turn out pretty well.

 The day after the funeral, we had to drive to Mrs. Evans’ lawyer.
 He called us into his office.
 “Thank you for coming.
 Take a seat.”

 When we were all seated, he started speaking.
 “First of all, I’m sorry for your loss.
 I’ve been Louise’s lawyer for a long time, and I can safely say that she was one of the best clients I’ve ever had.”

 “Thank you,” my mother said.

 He took a deep breath before reading.
-“I, Louise Sarah Evans, being of sound mind and body do hereby declare that this document is my last will and testament.”
+“I, Louise Sarah Evans, being of sound mind and body do hereby declare that this document is my last will and testament.
+In executing this document, I hereby declare that: I am not currently married.
+I have no children now living, nor have I any children who died and left issue.”
 He looked up at our faces.
-“To Summer Bailey, I leave my piano.
-I always hear her play, and I never had the chance to tell her how good she was.”
+“To Summer Bailey, I leave all of my makeup and jewelry.
+She was always the prettiest girl in the neighborhood, and I hope she’ll appreciate this gift.”
 He paused.
 “To Mrs. and Mr. Bailey, I leave half of my wealth.
 The other half will be given to a charity of the Bailey family’s choosing.
 I also give them my secret chocolate chip cookie recipe.
 The kids always loved those cookies, and I hope they’ll remember me every time they take a bite.”